 Joan loves McDonald’s ice teas.
 She also enjoys shopping trips at Dollar Tree and dancing at the Monday night sock hop where occasionally she’s gifted with a new (to her) purse from a big-hearted volunteer.
 Like many adults with disabilities, Joan does not have family that can care for her.
 She depends on the care and support of Eggleston, 365 days a year, 7 days a week, 24 hours a day.
 Joan lives at one of Eggleston’s 6 residential homes.
 During the holidays, and all year long, Eggleston’s staff provides support to Joan and many others – and it goes far beyond the basics of getting dressed, housekeeping and making meals.
 Joan and others are supported in doing the things they love whether that’s shopping, dancing, swimming, volunteering in the community, or simply grabbing a dollar iced tea at McDonalds.

-Please use this list as a guide for our July 5, 2021 hours in observance of Independence Day.
-For questions or additional information please call...
+Please use this list as a guide for our Winter Holiday 2021 hours in observance of the Christmas and New Years Holidays.
+For questions or...